Skip to main content

 # List all datasets to verify creation

-datasets = client.dataframer.datasets.list()
+datasets = client.dataframer.seed_datasets.list()

 print("=" * 80)